awwaiid/repl-looper/README.md

 * Add visual half-loops (8 steps) for the grid
   * `a1`..`h1` to span columns 1..8
   * `a2`..`h2` to span columns 9..16
+* Save current state (loops, samples, etc) to a file

 # Shout Outs!